ShivaChaithanyaReddy/VehicleTracker/README.md

-# car-tracker-seed
+# Tracking all the vehicles
-seed for the Full-Stack IOT training project: car-tracker
+Full stack project to track vehicles.

 ## directory structure: